Should I buy an air conditioner?

 - air filters to help purify the air as it cools.

-Find out more about the different types of air conditioner - read our full guide on how to buy an air conditioner.
+Find out more about the different types of air conditioner and read our first look reviews on how to buy an air conditioner.

 Air coolers look a bit like dehumidifiers and are generally pretty portable.
 They draw in warm air and cool it using water that is stored in a tank.
 Air coolers don't require installation and do not need to be vented through a window like portable air conditioners.
 They are much less effective than air conditioners, however.